na-na-hi/renget/archive/1-post-OP.md

 Joint /ope/rations Center (/ope/'s library that is still relatively bare-bones - also needs an official name) https://rentry.org/joint_operation_center0

 A word of advice: be smart and don't engage in off-topic or blatant bad faith arguments.
-To keep peace, just do the necessary you see fit.
+To keep peace, just do the necessary you see fit: ignore, hide and report is the course to go.